Meyer Lemon Rosemary Chicken – Easy One-Pan Stovetop Recipe

 - 2 tbsp Butter

-- 1 Meyer Lemon Any lemon will do, but meyer lemon is best/juiciest
+- 1 Meyer Lemon Any lemon will do, but meyer lemon is best/juiciest.
+Big ass juiciest lemons preferred.
+If no meyers, then use 2 eurekas/other lemons.

 - 1/2 Onion Rough chop (purple, onion, or white)